megaspazz/BasketballBot/README.md

       * Make sure that the level is correctly set before using this command.
       * Make sure that the console and other windows are not obstructing the game area in Bluestacks.
       * You can terminate this command at any time by pressing a key in the console while this command is running.
 Make sure the console has the focus; the console should have focus most of the time, except when it's taking the shot.

+## Additional Notes
+* You may want to change the process priority to High in Task Manager for both Bluestacks and the Basketball bot.
+However, it's unclear if this will actually help.

 ## Acknowledgements
 * [swishx](https://github.com/swishx) a.k.a.
 "Hu Boy"